natagapova/xai-resume-bias/blogpost.md

 ## Model Description

-We use the publicly available model [`bert-resume-classification`](https://huggingface.co/ahmedheakl/bert-resume-classification), which implementation and results are described in the [paper](https://arxiv.org/html/2406.18125v1).
-The model was trained on the [`resume-atlas`](https://huggingface.co/datasets/ahmedheakl/resume-atlas) dataset, which contains over 13,000 professionally written resumes across 43 different job categories.
+We use the publicly available model [`bert-resume-classification`](https://huggingface.co/ahmedheakl/bert-resume-classification), which was implemented in the [paper](https://arxiv.org/html/2406.18125v1) we have found.
+The model was trained on the [`resume-atlas`](https://huggingface.co/datasets/ahmedheakl/resume-atlas) dataset, which contains over 13,000 professionally written resumes across 43 different job categories parsed from LinkedIn.

+The model takes the heavily preprocessed text of the resume and classifies it into one of the 43 job classes.
+This model can be used by recruitment automation systems to filter out the resumes that do not seem to be relevant to the job opening.

-- **Type**: Text-to-text model
+- **Type**: Text-to-class model
 - **Architecture**: BERT-based transformer model
 - **Training Data**: Large collection of professional resumes from resume-atlas dataset
 - **Output**: Classification of resumes into job categories
-- **Input Processing**: Breaks down resume text into tokens while keeping context
+- **Input Processing**: Breaks down resume text into tokens (with nltk) while keeping context

 The model works with resumes as sequences of tokens.
 Each token represents a word or part of a word.
 It uses BERT's attention system to understand how different parts of the resume connect and make classification decisions based on the whole context.